ElementRobot/heimdallr-client/examples/advanced.md

-# Advanced
+## Overview
 This tutorial is meant to introduce some of the advanced features of Heimdallr.
-It builds on the code used in {@tutorial walkthrough}.
+It builds on the code used in the {@tutorial walkthrough} tutorial.

 ## Streaming